Taa language: Alternate names

 Heinz reports that /ǃxóõ/ is an exonym given by other Bushmen, and that the Taa call themselves /ǃxoia/.

 The Taa refer to their language as /tâa ǂâã/ "people's language".
 Westphal (1971) adopted the word /tâa/ "person" as the name for the Southern Khoisan language family, which is now called Tuu.
 The East ǃXoon term for the language is ǃxóɲa ǂâã /nmn/.

 Phonology

-Taa has at least 58 consonants, 31 vowels, and four tones (Traill 1985, 1994 on East ǃXoon), or at least 87 consonants, 20 vowels, and two tones (DoBeS 2008 on West ǃXoon), by many counts the most of any known language if vowels other than oral modal vowels are counted as different from corresponding oral modal vowels.
+Taa has at least 58 consonants, 31 vowels, and four tones (Traill 1985, 1994 on East ǃXoon), or at least 87 consonants, 20 vowels, and two tones (DoBeS 2008 on West ǃXoon), by many counts the largest segment inventory of any known language (if vowels other than oral modal vowels are counted as unique segments).
 (Note: Otherwise Taa has only five vowel phonemes.
 Jinhui dialect has largest oral vowel quality inventory but has far fewer non-oral qualities than Taa.)
-These include 20 (Traill) or 43 (DoBeS) click consonants and several vowel phonations, though opinions vary as to which of the 130 (Traill) or 164 (DoBeS) consonant sounds are single segments and which are consonant clusters.
+These include 20 (Traill) or 43 (DoBeS) click consonants and several vowel phonations, though opinions vary as to which of the 122 (DoBeS) or 130 (Traill) consonant sounds are single segments and which are consonant clusters.
+DoBeS notes that analysis of syllable onsets as clusters would reduce the inventory from 122 to approximately 88 consonants.